martonban/RenderLamp/README.md

 ⚠️ WARNING!
 This project is not yet finished.
 The descriptions and code found here are not complete.

 ## What RenderLamp is
-RenderLamp is a 3D CPU software renderer utilizing ray tracing and shiped with a simple editor.
-You can create scenes, give properties to objects and render those scenes with a raytracer.
+RenderLamp is a 3D DCC tool.
+With this tool you can create, edit and save scenes.
+RenderLamp is shiped with a buildin 3D CPU raytracer.

 ## Motivation
 This project is mainly a C++ project to me and not a graphics one.
 So please don't expect complicated rendering algorithms.
 In the future I want to continue this project like using CUDA/OpenCL or implementing a renderer for the editor too.